josh/selector-set/README.md

 ## Implementation

+### Inspired by browsers

 The grouping technique isn't a new idea.
 In fact, it's how WebKit and Firefox work already.
 In order to calculate the styles of a single element, a huge number of CSS rules need to be considered.
+Browsers don't just iterate over every selector and test it.
+That would be way too slow.

-Check out WebKit's definition of [`RuleSet::findBestRuleSetAndAdd`](https://github.com/WebKit/webkit/blob/c0885665302c752230987427d4021b6df634087d/Source/WebCore/css/RuleSet.cpp#L180-L231) to see how it groups CSS rules by selector category.
+WebKit has a [`RuleSet`](https://github.com/WebKit/webkit/blob/c0885665302c752230987427d4021b6df634087d/Source/WebCore/css/RuleSet.cpp) class that very much inspired this library.
+Checkout it's definition of [`RuleSet::findBestRuleSetAndAdd`](https://github.com/WebKit/webkit/blob/c0885665302c752230987427d4021b6df634087d/Source/WebCore/css/RuleSet.cpp#L180-L231) to see how it groups CSS rules by selector category.

 In the future I hope something like WebKit's `RuleSet` could be made directly available to the browser.
+Not only would be writing it in C++ be faster, having access to a real CSS parser would make it much more robust than this library's hacky regexp matchers.

 ### Custom indexes